Proposal: Remote Session CapSet Clients

 Worker --> Audit[AuditLog]

 The remote listener is a trusted gateway.
-It accepts the transport, performs
+In the final RPC shape it accepts

-RemoteSession object and remote proxy objects for capabilities in the
+That vat exports a RemoteSession object and remote proxy objects for

 For the first implementation the per-session worker may be an ordinary capOS service process.
 That shape matches the session-bound invariant: one workload process has one immutable session context.
 A single long-lived gateway may handle pre-auth connection state, but post-auth capability invocation should run inside a worker whose session context is the authenticated remote session, or through an equivalently reviewable dispatch path that cannot mix unrelated user sessions as ambient authority.